 Now the challenge seems to be that even if the numbers in the triangels agree, it is not clear how to take a musical palindrome and make a geometric one and vice versa!
-For instance, for 4 counts and 2 beats there are 2 musical palindromes and 2 geometric palindromes.
+For instance, for 4 counts and 2 notes there are 2 musical palindromes and 2 geometric palindromes.

-11. Can you see how to take 0110 and make it into a geometric palindrome?
+- 11. Can you see how to take 0110 and make it into a geometric palindrome?
 Be creative!
-You can use Figure 3.7 for your result.
-Write down your strategy.
+You can use Figure 3.8 for your result.
+Write down your strategy. - 12.
+Now make sure that your strategy works for all cases.
+Can you use your idea also to get a musical palindrome from a geometric palindrome?
+You can use Figure 3.9 to test your idea.